guillermooo/sublime-undocs/source/file_management/file_management.rst

 Project data are stored in JSON files with a `.sublime-project` extension.
 Wherever there's a `.sublime-project` file, you will also see an ancillary `.sublime-workspace` file.
-This one is used by Sublime Text and you should keep away from it.
+The second is used by Sublime Text and you shouldn't edit it yourself.

 Project files can define settings specific to that project only.
 More on that in the `official documentation`_.